On this page, I describe how manual focusing works with the Panasonic TZ202 camera and how it is supported.

-The Panasonic TZ202 allows you to lock focus using the AF/AE button:
+The Panasonic TZ202 allows you to lock focus using the AF/AE Lock button:

-This button can be configured to either lock focus, exposure, both, do nothing or start AF; it can be configured as a toggle or hold button.
-I use this button, however, for locking exposure only (AE Hold).
+This button can be configured to either lock focus, exposure, both, do nothing, or start AF; it can be configured as a toggle or hold button.
+I use this button, however, for locking exposure only (AE Lock Hold*).

 Manual focusing is furthermore supported in several ways (but note that these methods can also be used for autofocus):

 To focus manually, first set Focus Mode to MF (using the Focus Mode button).
 Focus mode selection can also be assigned to any Fn or touch Fn button.

 Focusing manually is done using the control ring at the lens.
 Some people say that this is intuitive and provides a focusing experience similar to an camera with manual focus.
 Others, however, say that the experience is rather "indirect", since focusing is "by wire," and turning the wheel is rather tedious because there are no stops at the end (which a manual lens provides).
 All in all, I have to agree with the latter.
 Panasonic should have taken a look at the Leica X Vario, which does manual focusing so well that is "feels" manual, even though it is "by wire."
 But at least, this works much better than on our Sony RX cameras - see below...

 The TZ200 displays a coarse distance scale, which helps a lot because I cannot remember, in which direction to turn the control ring (you have to turn it left for moving towards infinity...).
 The distance scale appears as soon as you turn the control ring and disappears a number of seconds after you stopped turning the ring.